Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Debian v.s.
 AlmaLinux OS

-In this directory, we have tested the two linux operating systems of Debian-13 and AlmaLinux-9.
+In this directory, we will test the two linux operating systems of Debian-13 and AlmaLinux-9.
-They run quite well in normal operations, while some errors appear in the tested AlmaLinux-9.3.
+They run quite well in normal operations, while some errors appear in the tested AlmaLinux.
-The AlmaLinux-9.6 has been corrected for usual internet connections except for FFTW3,
+The AlmaLinux-9.6 has been corrected for internet connections except for FFTW3,
-and the softwares like pairlist.
-But, it still goes wrong in "pip3 install genice".
+and the packages like pairlist.
+But, it is still wrong in "pip3 install genice".

 ### Tests of Debian and AlmaLinux OS's